Understanding the chemistry of temperate exoplanets atmospheres through experimental and numerical simulations: Abstract

 \textit{Aims:} This study investigates out-of-equilibrium chemistry in the upper atmospheres of \hh-dominated temperate sub-Neptunes enriched in carbon-bearing species (\chhhh, CO, or \coo).
 We aim to identify chemical pathways governing the formation and evolution of neutral species and to assess their sensitivity to key parameters such as C/O ratio and metallicity.

-\textit{Methods:} Our approach combines experimental and numerical simulations on \hh-rich gas mixtures representative of sub-Neptune atmospheres, spanning a wide range of \chhh, CO, and \coo mixing ratios.
-A cold plasma reactor simulates out-of-equilibrium upper-atmospheric chemistry.
-Chemical evolution is tracked by Mass Spectrometry (MS) and InfraRed (IR) spectroscopy.
-A 0D photochemical model reproduces reactor conditions, guiding interpretation of key pathways and abundance trends.
+\textit{Methods:} Our approach combines experimental and numerical simulations on \hh-rich gas mixtures representative of sub-Neptune atmospheres and spanning a wide range of \chhhh, CO, and \coo mixing ratios.
+We used a cold plasma reactor to simulate out-of-equilibrium upper-atmospheric chemistry.
+Chemical evolution was tracked by mass spectrometry and infrared spectroscopy.
+A 0D photochemical model was used to reproduce reactor conditions, guiding interpretation of the key pathways and abundance trends.

-\textit{Results:} We observe the formation of both reduced and oxidized organic compounds.
-In \chhhh-rich mixtures, hydrocarbons form efficiently through methane chemistry, correlating with CH$_4$ concentration and agreeing with models.
-In more oxidizing environments, particularly \coo-rich mixtures, hydrocarbon formation is inhibited by complex reaction networks and oxidative losses.
-Oxygen incorporation enhances chemical diversity and promotes formation of oxidized organic compounds of prebiotic interest (\hhco, \chhhoh, \chhhcho), especially in atmospheres containing both \chhhh and \coo.
-Atmospheres containing \chhhh and CO, which balance carbon and oxygen supply without excessive oxidative destruction, favor efficient production of hydrocarbons and oxidized compounds.
+\textit{Results:} We observed the formation of both reduced and oxidized organic compounds.
+In \chhhh-rich mixtures, hydrocarbons formed efficiently through methane chemistry, correlating with CH$_4$ concentration and agreeing with models.
+In more oxidizing environments, particularly \coo-rich mixtures, hydrocarbon formation was inhibited by complex reaction networks and oxidative losses.
+We find that oxygen incorporation enhances chemical diversity and promotes the formation of oxidized organic compounds of prebiotic interest (\hhco, \chhhoh, \chhhcho), especially in atmospheres containing both \chhhh and \coo.
+Atmospheres containing \chhhh and CO — which balance carbon and oxygen supply without excessive oxidative destruction — favor efficient production of hydrocarbons and oxidized compounds.

 \textit{Conclusions:} Out-of-equilibrium chemistry plays a key role in the diversification and organic complexification of temperate exoplanet atmospheres.
 Combining laboratory experiments with photochemical modeling elucidates pathways to hydrocarbon and oxidized organic formation.
 Studying detectability of these photoproducts with JWST and new high-resolution ground-based instruments is an important focus for future studies. }